Polarized Deep Inelastic Scattering as $x \to 1$ using Soft Collinear Effective Theory: Introduction

 The $g_1$ structure function is given by matrix elements of axial operators involving $\gamma_5$.
 These axial operators have to be properly defined --- in the BMHV scheme, they require a finite correction which was studied in detail to three-loop order in~\cite{Larin:1991tj,Larin:1993tq} for the case of the axial current.
 We compute the finite corrections at one-loop order for the entire tower of twist-two axial operators that are needed for $g_1$.
 The results are given in Appendix~\ref{app:BMHV}.

 Throughout our analysis, we refer to the hadronic target as the proton.
 However, the QCD and SCET analysis is completely general and does not depend on the hadronic target.
 The matching at $Q$, the SCET evolution from $Q$ to $M_J$, the OPE at $M_J$ onto PDF operators, and the PDF running from $M_J$ to $\mu_0$ all make no reference to the hadronic target.
-The only place where the target enters is when taking the non-perturbative target matrix element of the PDF operator at the local scale $\mu_0$, which is given in terms of quark and gluon PDFs which depend on the target.
-Thus our analysis extends to arbitrary spin targets~\cite{Jaffe:1988up,Hoodbhoy:1988am}.
-We also refer to the lepton as the electron, but clearly the results hold for muon scattering as well.
+The only place where the target enters is when taking the non-perturbative target matrix element of the PDF operator at the local scale $\mu_0$, which is given in terms of quark and gluon PDFs that depend on the target.
+Thus, our analysis extends to arbitrary spin targets~\cite{Jaffe:1988up,Hoodbhoy:1988am}.
+We also refer to the lepton as the electron, but clearly, the results hold for muon scattering as well.

-Section~\ref{sec:review} summarizes DIS kinematics, and the SCET power counting.
+Section~\ref{sec:review} summarizes DIS kinematics and the SCET power counting.
 The results of~\cite{Manohar:2003vb} for unpolarized DIS as $x \to 1$ are reviewed in Section~\ref{sec:unpolarized}.
 Section~\ref{sec:g1} summarizes the QCD analysis of the polarized structure function $g_1$, and the SCET analysis as $x \to 1$.
 The subleading operators in the matching of the current onto SCET are reviewed in Section~\ref{sec:g2}.
-The one-loop matching onto the subleading operators is given in Section~\ref{sec:matchingQ}, and the one-loop OPE at the jet scale in Section~\ref{sec:matchingJ}.
-The anomalous dimension of the twist-three PDF operator is computed in Section~~\ref{sec:anomdim}.
+The one-loop matching onto the subleading operators is given in Section~\ref{sec:matchingQ}, their one-loop anomalous dimension is given in Sec.~\ref{sec:IW}, and the one-loop OPE at the jet scale in Section~\ref{sec:matchingJ}.
+The anomalous dimension of the twist-three PDF operator is computed in Section~\ref{sec:anomdim}.
 There are some matching consistency conditions which are verified in Section~\ref{sec:consistency}.
 The SCET analysis determines the order in $1/N$ of the QCD matching coefficients, which is given in Section~\ref{sec:coeff}.
 The results are expected to hold to all orders in $\alpha_s$.
 In Section~\ref{sec:qcd_vs_scet}, we compare with QCD treatments of $g_2$.
 In Appendix~\ref{app:ops}, we discuss some properties of quark-gluon twist-three operators.
 The equation-of-motion which eliminates twist-three quark operators is given in Appendix~\ref{app:eom}.
 Appendix~\ref{app:BMHV} discusses the definition of axial operators in the BMHV scheme.
 Appendix~\ref{app:PDF} gives the general form of PDF operators in SCET (and QCD).
+The endpoint behavior of the PDF $h_q(x,u)$ as $u \to 0$ and $u \to 1$ is studied in Appendix~\ref{app:F}.

 The entire computation will be performed, as in~\cite{Manohar:2003vb}, for a single quark flavor with unit charge.
 At one-loop order, the general result is obtained by summing the answers over quark flavors weighted by the square of the quark charges.